post-self/motes-played.post-self.ink/content/primer.md

 Codrin is, of course, tapped to help document and take part in this project along with Tycho Brahe, True Name, Why Ask Questions Here At The End Of All Things, and Sarah Genet, a psychologist.
 Given the effects that the Bălans' *History* has had, few people seem to trust that True Name's heart is in the right place, despite her assurances otherwise and apparent earnestness.

 The Artemisians --- actually four different alien races traveling on a single ship, also taking the form of an uploaded-consciousness system --- agree to send a delegation of five to Castor to meet with humanity's delegation, while our five intrepid heroes prepare to transfer to Artemis to accomplish two meetings in parallel.
 Artemis, however, does not have forking.
-Instead, they have maleable control over time.
+Instead, they have malleable control over time.
 This is so close to what the Odists experienced while lost that both True Name and Why Ask Questions immediately begin to struggle just as Michelle/Sasha did so many years ago.

 Did I say Why Ask Questions?
 I meant Answers Will Not Help: those sneaky politicians decide to test their luck by sending a subtly different delegation to Artemis than the one on Castor.